 Spend to Save – Buy Quality

 Once your feet have finished growing, shoes become an investment.
-A good pair of shoes can last years, so while it is tempting to go for a cheaper option, in the long term, a better quality shoe is going to save you money.
+A good pair of ECCO shoes and boots can last years, so while it is tempting to go for a cheaper option, in the long term, a better quality shoe is going to save you money.
 Materials are important, and genuine leather will outlast less costly options, especially if you use a leather conditioner to keep them in good condition.
 Plastic or imitation leather shoes show wear more quickly, and also have a shorter life.
 Manufacturing is also something to look at, and while hand-made Italian loafers may be outside of your budget, checking for shoes with stitched seams and a well lined interior will help you identify which options are better made, and therefore likely to last longer without falling apart.

 Find a Local Cobbler & Take Care of Your Shoes